bed sores and pressure ulcers

 Bedsores, also known as pressure ulcers occur if a patient lays or sits in one position for an extended period of time.
 Placing pressure on a particular side or area of the body disrupts the flow of blood to the tissue, which leads to tissue death.
-Inadequate nutrition during an acute or chronic illness increase the risk that pressure ulcers will develop because lack of protein impairs the integrity of the skin and interferes with usual healing mechanisms.
+Inadequate nutrition during an acute or chronic illness increases the risk that pressure ulcers will develop because lack of protein impairs the integrity of the skin and interferes with usual healing mechanisms.

 Pressure ulcers develop in stages: